Nursing - Clinical Nurse Leader (MSN)

 - A letter of good standing from student's home school or transcripts from graduate school in which the student is currently enrolled verifying a grade point average of 3.0 or higher.

 Important Note: All applicants, regardless of their application status, are required to submit official transcripts for all college work completed.
 An application fee is required of all applicants regardless of where previous degrees were earned.
+A reduced UofL application fee is assessed for nursing programs participating in the Common Application System (CAS).

 The Master of Science in Nursing Curriculum